Landos Biopharma (NASDAQ:LABP) Downgraded by SVB Leerink to Market Perform

 SVB Leerink cut shares of Landos Biopharma (NASDAQ:LABP) from an outperform rating to a market perform rating in a research report report published on Tuesday morning, Analyst Ratings Network reports.
 SVB Leerink currently has $16.00 price objective on the stock, down from their prior price objective of $20.00.

 Several other research firms have also commented on LABP.
-Jonestrading lowered Landos Biopharma from a buy rating to a hold rating in a research report on Monday.
+Zacks Investment Research raised Landos Biopharma from a hold rating to a buy rating and set a $12.00 price objective on the stock in a research report on Wednesday, July 28th.
+HC Wainwright reissued a buy rating on shares of Landos Biopharma in a research report on Monday, November 1st.
 Raymond James raised their price objective on Landos Biopharma from $33.00 to $35.00 and gave the company an outperform rating in a research report on Friday, July 30th.
-HC Wainwright reissued a buy rating on shares of Landos Biopharma in a research report on Monday, November 1st.
 Craig Hallum began coverage on Landos Biopharma in a research report on Wednesday, October 20th.
 They issued a buy rating and a $45.00 price objective on the stock.
-Finally, Zacks Investment Research raised Landos Biopharma from a hold rating to a buy rating and set a $12.00 price objective on the stock in a research report on Wednesday, July 28th.
+Finally, Jonestrading lowered Landos Biopharma from a buy rating to a hold rating in a research report on Monday.
 Three investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company currently has a consensus rating of Buy and a consensus target price of $30.75.

 Shares of LABP opened at $10.66 on Tuesday.
 The business has a fifty day moving average price of $14.53.
 Landos Biopharma has a twelve month low of $8.82 and a twelve month high of $16.99.